o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/shader-system.md

   For the full list of settings, see `ShaderCompilerArguments::Reflect` in `Gems\Atom\RHI\Code\Source\RHI.Edit\ShaderCompilerArguments.cpp`.
   {{< note >}}
 AZSLc is just the first compiler in the chain, that generates HLSL code.
-There are various other compilers, like dxc and spirv-cross, that perform additional translation and compilation
+There are various other compilers, like dxc and spirv-cross, that perform additional translation and compilation.
   {{< /note >}}